 Example: Aaron tells his friend Becky about a store that does not lock their safe at night.
 Aaron gives Becky a description of the room where the safe is held and tells her what time the guard goes on break.
 Becky calls her friend Carl and tells him about the plan to rob the store.
 Carl agrees to drive Becky to the store and wait outside.
 When Becky breaks in and steals the money, she gets caught and is arrested.

 In this example, Aaron, Becky, and Carl can all be charged with burglary.
-Even though Becky was the only one who broke into the store to commit a crime, both Aaron and Carl facilitated the commission of the crime.
+Even though Becky was the only one who broke into the store to commit a crime, both Aaron and Carl are accomplices to the crime.
 Aaron told Becky about the opportunity to commit the crime and Carl helped by driving Becky to the scene of the crime.

 Second-degree burglary of a store may be charged as a class 4 felony, with penalties including 2-6 years in prison, and a fine of up to $500,000.
 Aaron, Becky, and Carl could all face felony burglary charges for their role in the crime.

-The penalties for complicity in a criminal offense are the same as those for committing a criminal offense.
+The penalties for an accomplice to a criminal offense are the same as those for committing a criminal offense.
 The minimum and maximum penalty range will still apply, even if you only had a small role in the crime.
 Depending on the level of participation and role in the crime, minor participation could be considered a mitigating factor.
 Mitigating factors may reduce the possibility of facing the maximum penalty.

 - Conspiracy does not require a successful completion of the crime.